Historic District Landmarks Commission

 Thinking about buying property in New Orleans?
 Check out our BUYERS GUIDE!

-CITY COUNCIL APPROVES TWO NEW LOCAL HISTORIC DISTRICTS!
+CITY COUNCIL APPROVES FOUR NEW LOCAL HISTORIC DISTRICTS!

 Email Eleanor Burke at firstname.lastname@example.org for more information.
 Click here for a link to Louisiana State law governing the creation of local historic districts.
 Click here for a step by step description of the process for creating a historic district.